Workplace Based Assessment (WBA) Program

 Location: Caboolture Hospital (only)

-WBA candidates will be assessed in the same six (6) clinical areas as the AMC Part 2 exam.
-These areas include:
+Candidates are assessed across the same six (6) clinical areas as the AMC Part 2 Clinical Exam:

 - Adult Health – Medicine (both acute and chronic management)